 The board of directors meets when it is convened by the chairman or by the director replacing him, as often as the interests of the Company so require.
 It must in addition be convened when at least two directors so request.

 Convening is done by a written invitation to each of the directors, eight days before the meeting, except in case of urgency, and including the agenda.
 The board of directors can validly meet without convening if all directors are present or represented and have agreed on the agenda.

 The board of directors meets at least three times a year.
-In 2018 the board has met six times.
+In 2020 the board has met eight times but the meeting of end December will be invoiced in 2021.
 The individual attendance rates of the directors is summarized in the table hereafter:

 Name Attendance

-François Tesch 100%

-NV Vauban représentée par Gaëtan Hannecart 100%
+NV Vauban represented by Gaëtan Hannecart 100%

-BVBA AVO Management représentée par Annick van Overstraeten 100%
+BV AVO Management represented by Annick van Overstraeten 100%

+Bruno Holthof 100%

 Marc Speeckaert 100%

 Cyril Janssen 100%

 Charles-Antoine Janssen 100%

-Nicolas Janssen 67%
+Nicolas Janssen 87.5%

 Evelyn du Monceau 100%

 Fiona de Hemptinne 100%

 Cédric van Rijckevorsel 100%

 Cynthia Favre d'Echallens 100%

-Amongst the key agenda items of the board meetings during the accounting year 2019, one could mention: the follow up on the performance of UCB, the financial reports (31 December 2018 and 30 June 2019), the preparation of both the ordinary general meeting and the extraordinary general meeting of 2019, the 2020 budget, several aspects of the functioning of the board (search of a new independent director, valuation, training) and the management of own funds and bank debt.
+Amongst the key agenda items of the board meetings during the accounting year 2020, one could mention: the follow up on the performance of UCB, the financial reports (semester and annual), the preparation of the ordinary general meeting of 2020, the 2021 budget, several aspects of the functioning of the board (search of a new independent director, valuation, training), the negotiation of new credit lines and the management of own funds and bank debt.